Skip to main content

 10 Reasons To Celebrate Leadville Boom Days

 Leadville Boom Days is a three-day festival that celebrates mining heritage in Leadville, Colorado.
-Join us from Friday, Aug.
-2 through Sunday, Aug.
-4, 2024.
+Join us from the first full weekend in August each year for our mining heritage celebration!

 In addition to the best-known events—the burro races, a big parade, and the mining competitions—are plenty of other ways to celebrate Leadville’s history.
-Games, dances, live music and entertainment, kid-friendly activities, and other fun celebrations abound at this festive festival in North America’s highest-elevation city.
-Check out these 12 reasons you can’t miss it!
+Contests, dances, live music, gunfighter shows, kid-friendly activities, and other fun celebrations abound at this festive festival in North America’s highest-elevation city.
+Check out these 10 reasons you can’t miss it!

 1. BURRO RACES